mvexel/osm-fourmore/README.md

 I have been a Swarm (née Foursquare) user since 2011.
 I love to go back in time and see places I have visited.

-I also love OpenStreetMap, it's the best map of the world, but more than anything else, it's an amzing community of mapmakers.
+I also love OpenStreetMap, it's the best map of the world, but more than anything else, it's an amazing community of mapmakers.

 So this project is an effort to bring the two together.
 A social check in app that uses OSM as its source for points of interest to look up, and encourages users to add information to OSM while they are out and about.